Roshu-313/python-portfolio/project4-ai-agent/README.md

 What makes an AI system an agent

-How to route inputs before sending them to an AI model
+How to separate system commands from agent reasoning

 Why tool input preparation is critical

-How fallback logic improves reliability
+How real agents use fallback logic

 How memory is handled outside the AI model

-How real agentic systems are structured
+How agentic systems are structured in production

 🔮 Future Improvements

-Add additional tools (file reading, text analysis)
+Add more tools (text analysis, file reading)

 Long-term memory using files or databases